PhillyPythonWorkshop/PhillyPythonWorkshop.github.io/pages/friday_windows.md

 #### Success!
 You've practiced using dir and cd to navigate your computer's filesystem from the command prompt.

+#Start learning Python!
+Go through this [self-directed tutorial](/fridaytutorial/) to start learning to read and write in Python.
+These concepts will be reviewed in the Saturday lesson, along with some more advanced topics.

 #Get dependencies installed for the projects

 Download the [Wordplay Project](https://github.com/PhillyPythonWorkshop/Wordplay/archive/master.zip).